apache/pdfbox-docs/content/3.0/migration.md

 PDFBox 3.0 requires at least Java 8.
 Testing has been done up to Java 19.

 ## Dependency Updates
+Apache Xmpbox no longer depends on `javax.xml.bind.jaxb-api`.
+All test classes were updated to use JUnit 5.

 All libraries on which PDFBox depends are updated to their latest stable versions:

 - Bouncy Castle 1.70